MicrosoftDocs/azure-reference-other/studio-module-reference/join-data.md

 ---
-title: "Join Data | Microsoft Docs"
-titleSuffix: ML Studio (classic) - Azure
+title: "ML Studio (classic): Join Data - Azure"
 description: Learn how to use the Join Data module to merge two datasets using a database-style *join operation*. ms.date: 05/06/2019 ms.service: "machine-learning"